FuseByExample/external-mq-fabric-client/README.md

 	> mvn -e -P producer-default

-Here are some console messages you should see when running the example:
+Here are some console messages you should see from the consumer when running the example:

 	******************************
 	Connecting to Fuse MQ Broker using URL: discovery:(fabric:default)